NEILXIANG/SundaySchool/sunday-photos/doc/TeacherGuide_en.md

 Yes (this is expected):
 - Photos directly under `class_photos/` may be moved into `YYYY-MM-DD/` folders.
 - This enables incremental processing and makes browsing easier.

+If there is a filename conflict:
+- When two photos would land in the same date folder with the same filename, the app auto-renames (e.g. `photo.jpg` → `photo_001.jpg`) to avoid overwriting, and prints a hint in the console/log.

 ### Do I need to re-put photos every time?